 OCD is when someone has obsessive thoughts.
-In turn, these obsessive thoughts cause them to behave or perform rituals in certain ways to relieve their minds of the obsession.
-To better understand how to stop OCD rituals, let’s go over the basics of OCD.
+In turn, these obsessive thoughts cause them to behave or perform rituals in certain ways to temporarily relieve their mind of the obsession.
+The pattern of engaging with obsessions and compulsions results in the individual getting stuck in the vicious cycle of OCD and increased time spent engaging in these behaviors to the point of impairment in their daily living.
+To better understand how to both reduce and ultimately stop engaging in OCD rituals, let’s go over the basics of OCD.

 OCD Explained

-OCD starts with obsessive thoughts.
+OCD begins with obsessive thoughts.
 These obsessions can involve thoughts, images, or urges.
 Some of the most common obsessive thoughts we see in people with OCD are:

-- An extreme need for symmetry and order
+- An extreme desire for symmetry and order

 - Intense fears about illness or germs

-Compulsions are intended to help someone calm down or to prevent something from happening.
+While we know that compulsions are not helpful, those who are struggling with OCD engage in them with the goal of reducing anxiety or to prevent something from happening.
 Depending on the person, the compulsive behavior may look different.
 But they can include:

 - Counting